SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Introduction

 \textbf{Motivation.} Despite these conveniences, we must note that it's rarely explored whether these agents can maintain their \textbf{efficiency}, which is an important design goal of theirs, under attack scenarios.
 Specifically, the open-source model-sharing websites and platforms, like HuggingFace~\cite{wolf2020transformers} and ModelScope~\cite{modelscope2022}, allow model developers to upload trained model checkpoints without special security screening.
 This open model-sharing paradigm brings a crucial vulnerability for VLM-based GUI agents: backdoor attack threat.
 The attacker can inject a backdoor into the agents during the training process, misleading the model to respond \textbf{with very high latency} (more slowly) in extensive computer-use tasks.
 Such security risks are crucial in utilization of modern GUI agents, as they can lead to delays in real-time interactions, causing frustration and diminished user satisfaction.
 For instance, in critical applications such as medical tools or financial trading platforms, delayed responses could result in missed opportunities, incorrect decisions, or even safety hazards.

-Numerous studies~\cite{lyu2024trojvlm, niphysical, wang2024trojanrobot, zhong2025backdoor, li2025iag} have shown that backdoor attacks can manipulate VLM outputs.
+Numerous studies~\cite{lyu2024trojvlm, niphysical, wang2024trojanrobot, zhong2025backdoor, li2026iag} have shown that backdoor attacks can manipulate VLM outputs.
 When extending to VLM-based agents, Ye et al.~\cite{ye2025visualtrap} propose a method, misleading the VLM to ground (then click) the place of the trigger.
 However, these approaches mainly focus on causing the models to generate wrong or malicious answers, and seldom aim to backdoor the model to answer more slowly.
 To fulfill this gap, we propose \texttt{SlowBA}, a backdoor attack aiming at causing slow responses of VLM-based GUI agents.
 Fig.~\ref{fig:motivation} reveals the attack scenario and comparison with other backdoor attacks.

-Given the attack scenario, two core challenges exist on achieving this attack goal: (1) \textbf{Problem formulation and optimization.} Since the high-latency goal is not easy to directly optimize, it's crucial to characterize the relationship between latency and response texts.
-(2) \textbf{Attack constraints.} The backdoor trigger should be common in visual interfaces, and the attack should keep stealthy to benign users.
+Given the attack goal, two core challenges exist on achieving it: (1) \textbf{Problem formulation and optimization.} Since the high-latency goal is not easy to directly optimize, it's crucial to characterize the relationship between latency and response texts.
+(2) \textbf{Attack constraints.} The triggers should be common in UI pages, and the attack should keep stealthy to benign users.

 To solve these problems, we first formulate this problem as a response-length maximization problem.
 Prior work~\cite{guo2025deepseek} suggests that RL is a key technique for pretrained VLMs to generate long reasoning chains without collapsing base capabilities.
 Based on this insight, we propose a two-stage (Stage I, II) reward-level backdoor injection (\texttt{RBI}) strategy.
 In detail, a response format alignment process is first used to make the agents learn the ``long response'' structure.
 Moreover, a trigger-aware optimization process with a specially designed reward, distinguishing inputs with or without triggers, is applied.
 In this sense, Stage I teaches the agent \textbf{\emph{how}} to generate extremely long responses, while Stage II later learns \textbf{\emph{when}} such behavior should be activated.
 Such design encourages only response length misleading and mitigates the influence on action accuracy.
 For trigger selection, unlike previous Gaussian or pure-color triggers easy to detect, we apply the adaptive pop-up box as our trigger.
 Such pop-ups commonly occur in web and app pages (for instance, advertisements or notifications in websites or permission requests in apps), making the attack harder to detect.